To the Sky

-To the Sky is the third studio album by American singer-songwriter and Record Producer Kevin Rudolf.
+To the Sky is the third studio album by American singer-songwriter Kevin Rudolf.
 It was released on June 15, 2010, in the United States by Cash Money Records, Island Records and Universal Republic Records.

 Background

 Rudolf has said that he embraced dance music saying, "it's like most of it up-tempo, most of it electropop rock hip-hop stuff".
 The album features mostly guitar heavy beats.

 Guests

 Kevin Rudolf confirmed collaborations from Birdman, Lil Wayne, Jay Sean, Rivers Cuomo from Weezer, and Three 6 Mafia in an interview with Rap-Up.
 Kevin has stated that he wanted to do a duet with Jay-Z and Kanye West on the album.
 Lil Wayne appears on the tracks "I Made It" and "Spit in Your Face," a reworked version of a Lil Wayne song which had leaked about a year prior to the album's release.
 That song was original slated to be on Lil Wayne's album Rebirth.
 Wayne raps on all of the verses.
 He wanted Natasha Bedingfield to be on the album, but was unable to find a suitable song.
 He also wanted to work with Sade on the album.
 In an interview, Vibe listed Flo Rida as a feature on the album.